 You can study writers dating from the middle ages to the present day, and choose genres and periods that particularly appeal to you.
 Some of the genres you may encounter include science fiction; gothic; utopia; world literature; the graphic novel; travel writing and slave narratives.
 You’ll discover a wide range of authors, from which could include classics such as Geoffrey Chaucer, John Milton, Jane Austen, Mary Shelley, Charlotte Bronte and Oscar Wilde and more modern and contemporary authors such as Virginia Woolf, Jean Rhys, Chinua Achebe, Samuel Beckett, Margaret Atwood, Jackie Kay and Carol Ann Duffy.
 Flexibility is built into our degree programme, meaning you can immerse yourself in English Literature or combine it with another complementary subject.

-There is a strong international emphasis to our work and you may have the opportunity to spend your second or third year at one of our prestigious partner universities in the US, Canada, Switzerland and Australia.
+There is a strong international emphasis to our work and you may have the opportunity to spend your second or third year at one of our prestigious partner universities.
 There may also be opportunities for short study trips.

 Your placement year